vicent-b/Deface-GUI/README.md

 You may choose to donwscale the video before starting detecting faces to make it faster or correct some errors.
 You have the explanation in the textbox next to the option.

 Blurr method and size may also be chosen.
 Click export to export the video or images.
 Video loading and specially video defacing takes a while, so you may see progress bars and messages on the console window.
-In the future, messages will be shown on the bottom text of graphic interface.
+In the future, messages will be shown on the bottom text window of the graphic interface.

 ## Installation and GPU acceleration guide
 ### Windows
 In order to use the program, you need to install the Python programming language interpreter from its [webpage](www.python.org).

 It is important to select the option "Add python.exe to PATH".
-This adds the program location to the PATH variable, which windows uses to search for important files or programs
+This adds the program location to the PATH variable, which windows uses to search for important files or programs.

-Then, you must open the command line (write "cmd" in the windows menu search bar) to install the rewuiered packages usong "pip".
-Pip is a program that comes with python that allows to download and install complemenrs if they are not already installed.
+Then, you must open the command line (write "cmd" in the windows menu search bar) to install the requiered packages using "pip".
+Pip is a program that comes with python that allows to download and install complements if they are not already installed.
 Write the following commands:

 ```console
 pip install deface   #original cmd-based deface program
 pip install PySide6  #Graphic User Interface tools
 ```

-Moreover, video prpcessing is too slow if done on the CPU, so it is better to use the graphics card.
+Moreover, video processing is too slow if done on the CPU, so it is better to use the graphics card.
 In windows you may use direct-ml:

 ```console
 pip install onnx onnxruntime-directml